WHAT TO EXPECT ON YOUR FIRST VISIT

 What do I do with my kids?

-You are welcome to keep your kids with you in the service; however, we do offer childcare for infants and toddlers, and all children PreK through 6th grade are invited to join our Religious Education class which runs 11:00 a.m.-12:00 p.m. (the same as the service).
+You are welcome to keep your kids with you in the service; however, we do offer childcare for infants through preschoolers.
+Please speak to Director of Religious Education so we can ensure we can meet the needs of your child.

 What should I wear?